Jma353/jma353.github.io/_posts/2017-1-14-NodeJSDevOps.md

 The following post / documentation outlines development operations for setting up an organized, MVC-driven [`NodeJS`](https://nodejs.org/en/) + [`Express`](http://expressjs.com/) backend.

+This guide makes the following assumptions:

+* You are familiar with `JavaScript`
+* You have a high-level understanding of `SQL`
+* You havea a high-level understanding of `REST` API development

 # Creation

 Run the following command-line arguments (replace install with update if you already have these packages) to establish the project: